Holm99/iBlockyCompanion-1.20.6/README.md

 ---

-Thank you for using the iBlocky Booster Notification Mod!
+Thank you for using the iBlockyCompanion Mod!
 Enjoy your enhanced gaming experience!